a2stuff/a2d/MGTK.md

 ```

 #### SetPenSize ($0A)
-Set the current pen size
+Set the pen size of the current grafport.

 Parameters:
 ```